 This test is done to:

 Viral load results are reported as the number of HIV copies in a millilitre (copies/mL) of blood.
 Each virus is called a "copy" because HIV increases by making copies of itself.

-Results are reported as the total number of CD4 cells in a millilitre (cells/mL) of blood.
+Results are reported as the total number of CD4+ cells per microlitre (mcL) of blood.
 You may also see a percent number.
-That number is the percentage of white blood cells that are CD4 cells.
+That number is the percentage of white blood cells that are CD4+ cells.
 The total and the percent numbers go up and down together.

 The ranges listed here are just a guide.
 The ranges vary from lab to lab.
 Your lab may use a different range.

 Your doctor will talk with you about the results of these tests and what they mean.
-He or she will answer any questions you have.
-Your doctor may also:
+The doctor will answer any questions you have.
+The doctor may also:

 Go to https://www.healthwise.net/patientEd

 Enter X538 in the search box to learn more about "Learning About Post-Diagnosis HIV Tests".